FreemapSlovakia/osm-apply-geojson/README.md

 # OSM Apply Geojson

-Tool for applying way tags from geojson to JOSM \*.osm file.
+Tool for updating way (polygon) tags from geojson to JOSM \*.osm file.
+It also adds missing polygons.

 ## Installation